 Do you suffer from varicose veins, venous insufficiency or another vascular condition?
-Our team of talented and compassionate vascular care specialists have helped countless patients in the Los Angeles community take back control of their health and get the treatment they need to live a long happy life.
+Our talented vascular vein doctor and compassionate vascular vein specialists have helped countless patients in the Los Angeles community take back control of their health and get the treatment of veins and arteries they need to live a long happy life.

 If you live in or around the Los Angeles, CA area, come see our renowned vascular surgeon and experience relief for the first time after scheduling your free consultation with the Encino Vascular Institute.

-If you have concerns over vascular conditions, or are uncertain of where to turn for help, schedule an appointment with our vascular institute and learn more about our non-invasive, results-focused services that can help you live your best life.
+If you have concerns over vascular vein conditions, or are uncertain of where to turn for help, schedule an appointment with our vascular vein doctor at our vascular institute and learn more about our non-invasive, results-focused services that can help you live your best life.

 Clinic for Varicose Veins in Los Angeles, CA

-A vascular surgeon is a medical professional who specializes in the treatment of diseases and ailments affecting the circulatory system.
+A vascular surgeon is a medical professional who specializes in the treatment of veins and arteries diseases and ailments affecting the circulatory system.

 Our blood vessels transport vital nutrients, oxygen, hormones, and other substances to tissues throughout the body.
 When these vessels are damaged, it can result in issues ranging from minor discomfort to life-threatening situations.